kwgoodman/la/doc/source/archive.rst

 same type.
 Therefore, to archive a larry the labels along any one dimension must be of the same type and that type must be one that is recognized by h5py and HDF5: strings and scalars.
-An exception is made for labels with dates of type datetime.date: ``la`` automatically converts dates to integers when saving and back to dates when loading.
+An exception is made for labels with dates of type datetime.date and datetime.datetime: ``la`` automatically converts datetime.date (datetime.datetime) to integers (tuples) when saving and back to dates when loading.

 Archive format